OWASP/cornucopia/README.md

   -d, --debug           Output additional information to debug script -l {all,en,es,fr,nl,no-nb,pt-br}, --language {all,en,es,fr,nl,no-nb,pt-br}
-                        Output language to produce. [`en`, `es`, `fr`, `nl`, `no-nb`, `pt-br`] -t {all,56x87mm,qr}, --template {all,56x87mm,80x120mm,qr}
+                        Output language to produce. [`en`, `es`, `fr`, `nl`, `no-nb`, `pt-br`] -t {all,bridge,qr}, --template {all,bridge,tarot,qr}
-                        From which template to produce the document. [`all`, `56x87mm`, `80x120mm`, `qr`] Templates need to be added to ./resource/templates or specified with (-i or --inputfile) 56x87mm cards do not have qr codes, the 56x87mm_qr templates have QRCodes that points to an maintained list of requirement codes related to each card.
+                        From which template to produce the document. [`all`, `bridge`, `tarot`, `qr`] Templates need to be added to ./resource/templates or specified with (-i or --inputfile) bridge cards do not have qr codes, the bridge_qr templates have QRCodes that points to an maintained list of requirement codes related to each card.
   -e {all,webapp,mobileapp}, --edition {all,webapp,mobileapp}
                         Output decks to produce. [`all`, `webapp` or `mobileapp`] The various Cornucopia decks. `web` will give you the Website App edition.`mobileapp` will give you the Mobile App edition.